Wonco/bulk-local-unifi-to-cloud-controller/README.md

 Open cmd prompt and cd into the folder you just created.

-Run git clone on this repo. git clone https://github.com/Wonco/bulk-local-unifi-to-cloud-controller.git
+Run git clone on this repo: git clone https://github.com/Wonco/bulk-local-unifi-to-cloud-controller.git

-Open file explorer and browse to ne cloned folder.
+Open file explorer and browse to the cloned folder.

 Right click local_lan_to_unifi_controller.py and open with (editor of your choice)